Our main focus is to characterize the role of RNA-based mechanisms of epigenetic inheritance during animal development and upon environmental changes.

 The protein-coding portion of the genome represents only a small fraction of it (in humans less than 3%), but most of the genome produce RNAs

-Among many different kinds of non-coding RNAs (ncRNAs), short interfering RNAs (siRNAs) play a major role in regulating gene activity and are heritable and act in a sequence-specific manner
+Among many different kinds of non-coding RNAs (ncRNAs), small interfering RNAs (siRNAs) play a major role in regulating gene activity and are heritable and act in a sequence-specific manner

 Argonaute proteins and their associated siRNAs also localize in the nucleus

-In our lab we are investigating the role of short interfering RNAs (siRNAs) and RNA interference (RNAi) in epigenetic inheritance.
+In our lab we are investigating the role of small interfering RNAs (siRNAs) and RNA interference (RNAi) in epigenetic inheritance.

-Further reading on RNAi, Argonaute proteins, and short RNAs:
+Further reading on RNAi, Argonaute proteins, and small RNAs: